-4.7 Real-Time Observing
+4.8 Real-Time Observing

-A Sun Sparc 20 workstation, connected to the on-line computers by an Ethernet link, is now in place at the VLA site.
-A special version of the AIPS task FILLM will fill VLA data into this workstation's disks.
-Each scan is available for editing, calibration, and imaging within a few seconds of the end of that scan.
-Data can also be written to a local Exabyte tape.
-All regular AIPS tasks are available on this workstation.
+A workstation, connected to the on-line computers by an Ethernet link, is now in place at the VLA site.
+A special version of the AIPS task FILLM will fill VLA data into this workstation's disks in real time.
+Each scan is available for editing, calibration, and imaging with AIPS within a few seconds of the end of that scan.
+Data also can be written to a local Exabyte tape.

-The real-time data pipeline has now been extended to the AOC.
+The real-time data pipeline also has been extended to the AOC.
 Any workstation at the AOC can now receive VLA data as it is produced by the Modcomps.
 However, this capacity is not available beyond the AOC, as tests have given inconsistent results.

-4.8 Computing at the AOC
+4.9 Computing at the AOC

 A primary goal of the computing environment at the AOC is to allow every user full access to a workstation during his/her visit.
-There are 14 public workstations available at the AOC for full-time data reduction by visitors.
-Of these, two are Sparc 20s, 5 are Sparc Ultra 1s, 6 are Sparc Ultra 2s, and two are SGI machines designated exclusively for space VLBI use.
+There are 8 public workstations available at the AOC for full-time data reduction by visitors.
+They are dual-processor 1.7-GHz PCs running Linux.

-For hardcopy, we have a number of laser printers, including a color Postscript laser printer which can reproduce on both paper and transparencies.
-Our Solitaire film recorder has been decommissioned, but exposures of images on the Charlottesville Solitaire can be done from the AOC.
+For hardcopy, we have a number of high volume B&W laser printers, two color Postscript laser printers which can reproduce on both paper and transparencies, and one wide-bed color printer.

-Visitors may reserve time on these workstations when they make their travel arrangements with the Reservationist, Selfa Lucero (see Section 4.9).
+Visitors may reserve time on these workstations when they make their travel arrangements with the Reservationist (see Section 4.10).
 The reservationist's e-mail is: nmreserv@nrao.edu.
-Meri Stanley schedules all public computers.
+Gayle Rhodes schedules all public computers.

-If you require UNIX assistance while at the AOC, please e-mail 'nmhelpdesk', dial 7213, or go to room 267.
+If you require computing assistance while at the AOC, contact the help desk (e-mail helpdesk@aoc.nrao.edu, extension 7213, office 262 ± 2).

-For a fuller description of computing facilities at the AOC, access the NRAO home page with your favorite Web browser (URL http://www.nrao.edu/), and press the 'Socorro' link.
+For a fuller description of computing facilities at the AOC, access the NRAO home page at www.nrao.edu, and go to 'Sites and Telescopes', then 'Socorro', then 'Socorro Computing Facilities'.

-4.9 Reservations for VLA and/or AOC
+4.10 Reservations for VLA and/or AOC

-Advance contact with the Reservationist (Selfa Lucero - nmreserv@nrao.edu) at least 1 week prior to your visit to the NRAO/NM is required, and 2 weeks' notice is preferred, in order to optimize the logistics of room occupancy, transportation, computer load, and staff assistance.
+Advance contact with the Reservationist (nmreserv@nrao.edu) at least 1 week prior to your visit to the NRAO/NM is required, and 2 weeks' notice is preferred, in order to optimize the logistics of room occupancy, transportation, computer load, and staff assistance.
 You may now book your visit to the AOC through the WWW.
-From the NRAO Home Page, press the 'Socorro' link, then the 'Visitor's Registration Form' link.
+From the NRAO home page, press the 'Sites and Telescopes' link, then 'Socorro' link, and finally the 'Visitor's Registration Form' link.